 - number of statutory notices respectively dealt with;

-- whether our decisions have been subject to subsequent successful challenge;
+- whether the EDMC’s decisions have been subject to subsequent successful challenge;

-- any other matters which Court considers relevant to the operation of the EDMC and of which it informs our Chair; and
+- any other matters which Court considers relevant to the operation of the EDMC and of which it informs the Chair; and

 - any other matters which the EDMC feels it needs to bring to Court's attention.

-2.1 Our members are appointed for renewable, fixed three-year periods.
-The EDMC comprises six members, with two legally qualified members appointed as Chair and Deputy Chair, in line with our procedures.
+2.1 The EDMC members are appointed for renewable, fixed three-year periods.
+The EDMC comprises six members, with two legally qualified members appointed as Chair and Deputy Chair, in line with its procedures.

-2.2 Our members’ current membership terms will end in July 2021.
+2.2 The members’ membership terms were renewed in 2021 for a second term, ending in July 2024.
 No other changes to membership have been made during the period covered by this report.